Election day is going to have to wait in Attleboro area communities

 The holders of all positions expiring on ballots will remain in office until as late as the end of June -- which would be two months longer than they were supposed to serve.

-With the recommendation of social distancing, the new law also provides for two alternatives to voting in person: any person taking precautions related to the coronavirus can vote by absentee ballot, and voters can vote early by mail.
+With the recommendation of social distancing, the new law also provides for two alternatives to voting in person.
+Any person taking precautions related to the coronavirus can vote by absentee ballot, and voters can cast ballots early by mail.

-The switch in election dates is requiring several more steps and more workload on already stretched staffs, town clerks say.
+The switch in election dates is requiring several more steps and more of a workload on already stretched staffs, town clerks say.

 Besides having to broadly publicize the postponements and new election dates by reposting and re-advertising, town clerks have to hold new voter registration drives and deadlines and line up and train poll workers.
-Many towns election workers are older and more susceptible to the virus.
+Election workers in many communities are older and more susceptible to the virus.
 They may be reluctant to work the polls if the virus is still circulating, officials say.

 Rehoboth is posting the notice on its website, sending e-notifications to all website subscribers and posting copies around town, including in its three precincts, according to Rehoboth Town Clerk Laura Schwall